sqdshguy/sqdshguy/README.md

 ## Hi there!
 I'm Oleksandr - aka sqdshguy 👋

-- 👨🏼‍💻 Currently investigating into Competitive Programming
+- 👨🏼‍💻 Currently investigating into Competitive Programming and Machine Learning
-- 🔢 Also improving my knowledge in C++ and algorithms
+- 🔢 Also improving my knowledge in C++ and Algorithms
-- 🤙 Looking for projects I can work on with other programmers
+- 🤙 Looking for collaboration
-- 🥇 2023 Goals: Start multiple projects
+- 🥇 2024 Goals: Continue supporting multiple projects and creating new ones